JuanMCarini/FinancialApp/README.md

 2. **Classes:**

     * ```Province```: Represents a province in Argentina and is used in the Customer table to link each customer to their province.
+    * ```MaritalStatus```: Represents the marital status of a customer (e.g., Single, Married, Divorced) and is used to assess financial stability or eligibility for certain services or products.
     * ```Customer```: Represents a customer in the system.
 This table contains various fields such as:
         * ```CUIL```: A unique identifier for the customer.
         * ```DNI```: The customer's national identity number.